The Waves faced the 49ers twice this season, winning both.

 Pepperdine def.
-Florida State 3-2 in the semifinals of the AVCA National Championship
+Florida State, 4-1, in the quarterfinals of the AVCA National Championship (Photos by Bobby McDuffie)

-An expert in both indoor and beach volleyball, Marcio Sicoli enters his ninth season with the Waves in 2016-17.
+An expert in both indoor and beach volleyball, Marcio Sicoli enters his 10th season with the Waves in 2017-18.

 Sicoli was a member of the indoor volleyball coaching staff for six seasons from 2008-13.
 He now focusses solely on the beach game, where he has been Nina Matthies’ assistant coach since the sport emerged in the spring of 2012.

-Sicoli served as the coach for two back-to-back Olympic Games, first in 2012 with Kerri Walsh Jennings and Misty May-Treanor and again in 2016 with Walsh Jennings and April Ross.
-The 2016 pair is currently ranked 3rd in the provisional Olympic ranking (updated June 12, 2016) and is set to compete at Copacabana Beach in Sicoli’s home town Rio de Janeiro, Brazil from August 5 to August 21.
+Sicoli also served as the coach for two back-to-back Olympic Games, first in 2012 with Kerri Walsh Jennings and Misty May-Treanor and again in 2016 with Walsh Jennings and April Ross.

 Prior to London, Sicoli served as the assistant coach for the Waves during the inaugural year of collegiate sand volleyball.
 After an undefeated season, Pepperdine captured the AVCA Collegiate Sand Volleyball National Championship in Gulf Shores, Ala.
 The team’s top pair of Caitlin Racich and Summer Ross won the individual pairs championship.